Mental Health Symptoms

 Seeking Help for Mental Health Symptoms

 Acknowledging the need for help is a vital step towards recovery.
 Many people delay seeking help due to stigma, lack of awareness, or uncertainty about where to turn.
-Southern Hill Hospital offers a range of services to support individuals experiencing their first episode of mental health symptoms.
+Southern Hill Hospital offers the first step when alcohol or drug abuse is combined with a first episode of mental health symptoms.

 Treatment Options